RyanCCollins/techrapport.github.io/_projects/pitch-perfect.md

 I really enjoyed making this application and I definitely went above and beyond in the process.
 I experimented with adding motion & touch controls for the audio playback and effects, I added several other effects (revered & delay), I added animations, et. al.

 This app showcases my early Swift design.
-I followed best practices early on and, without knowing very much about the Swift programming language, I did a very good job and enjoyed it thoroughly.
+I followed best practices early on and, without knowing very much about the Swift programming language, I believe that I did a very good job and enjoyed it thoroughly.
 I have come a long way since making this application and before I am done with the iOS Nanodegree, I will go back and add Core Data, among other things, to this application.

 I went above and beyond the specifications of this app.